oppia/oppia-android/Oppia-Android-Testing.md

 Espresso test might execute some checks while the app is doing some operations in the background threads, due to which the test may have no much content to interact with, therefore it throws an exception.

-We can solve this by adding an artificial delay (solution illustrated in some of SO answers to this issue) either by adding code like `SystemClock.sleep(period)` or `Thread.sleep(period)` .
-Yet with this approach, we might end up having inflexible and slow tests
+We can solve this by adding an artificial delay (solution illustrated in some of SO answers to this issue) either by adding code like `SystemClock.sleep(period)` or `Thread.sleep(period)`.
+Yet with this approach, we might end up having inflexible and slow tests.

-In order to solve this in a clean and effective manner, we have integrated IdlingResources in the application, [CountingIdlingResource](https://android.jlelse.eu/integrate-espresso-idling-resources-in-your-app-to-build-flexible-ui-tests-c779e24f5057) is one of the easiest to understand resource that comes bundled within the framework.
+In order to solve this in a clean and effective manner, we have created a [TestCoroutineDispatchers](https://github.com/oppia/oppia-android/blob/develop/testing/src/main/java/org/oppia/android/testing/TestCoroutineDispatchers.kt) using which we can provide test cases required delay weather on robolectric or espresso, both has its own implementation.
+1. [TestCoroutineDispatchersEspressoImpl](https://github.com/oppia/oppia-android/blob/develop/testing/src/main/java/org/oppia/android/testing/TestCoroutineDispatchersEspressoImpl.kt) - Here, we are using the real-time-clock and hooking the idling resources to monitor background coroutines.
+2. [TestCoroutineDispatchersRobolectricImpl](https://github.com/oppia/oppia-android/blob/develop/testing/src/main/java/org/oppia/android/testing/TestCoroutineDispatchersRobolectricImpl.kt) - Here, we had implemented a way using which we can run test cases in a coordinated, deterministic, and thread-safe way.

-# Tips to run testcases in both Expresso and Roboelectric
+# Tips to run testcases in both Espresso and Robolectric
 The project contains two kinds of tests, unit tests using Robolectric and instrumentation tests using Espresso.

 Both frameworks can create the same kinds of tests, the difference is how they’re executed.
 Robolectric tests are run on a standard JVM, which makes them very fast to run, but there are some limitations on what can be tested.
 Espresso tests are run on a device (either actual or virtual) so they more closely resemble the actual running system, but they are a lot slower to run.

-Sometimes it may happen that testcases pass in Expresso but fail in Roboelectric.
+Sometimes it may happen that testcases pass in Espresso but fail in Robolectric.
 Direct dependencies on Robolectric causes build failures when trying to build the test with Espresso.

 Following are the different ways you can try to pass the testcases.